y-miyakaw/sqlc-trial/README.md

 ## Description

-This is a trial project to test the sqlc tool.
+This is a trial project to test the sqlc and sql-migrate and air tools.

+## How to run

 1. install task